spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/30-cloud-init.md

 ![A diagram highlighting the two stages in the edge deployment lifecycle where you can apply user data.](/edge_edge-configuration_cloud-init_user-data.png)
 <br />

-In general, the user data stages containing your sensitive information are copied to the edge hosts in the abovementioned steps.
-However, you can avoid copying particular stages during site installation if you follow the naming convention described in the [Sensitive Information During the Site Installation](#sensitiveinformationduringthesiteinstallation) section below.
-The following points provide a brief overview of the steps.
+Generally, the user data is copied to the edge hosts in the above-mentioned steps, described briefly in the points below.
 <br />

 - **Staging Step** - In the staging step, you prepare your edge hosts using the organization-level configurations.
 The organization-level configurations include the Edge Installer, the user data, and, optionally, a content bundle.